Your cart is empty now.

 For muscle growth, including machines into your muscle building training can be a game-changer.
 Free weights are great for building overall strength and muscle mass.
 But doing volume training with free weights are taxing on the body and can lead to fatigue.
 This is where machine training really shines.

 One of the main advantages of machines is the ability to perform high-volume training without as much strain on the body.
 This is why many bodybuilders often start with free weights and finish off with machines to maximize their gains.

 Take, for example, the following chest routine.
 Suppose you did 3-4 sets of incline barbell press, 3-4 sets of flat bench press, and 3-4 sets of dumbbell fly.
 These free weight exercises engage a lot of muscles, including the triceps and shoulders, to assist with the movement.
-Training at 80% max rep range, most people will be feeling fatigued after 9-12 sets of free weights and may not be able to do another free weight exercise effectively.
+Doing 8-12 reps (70 to 75% of 1 max rep range), most people will be feeling fatigued after 9-12 sets of free weights and may not be able to do another free weight exercise effectively.

 But you can move on to machines to really isolate and squeeze the target area.
 You might use the Hammer Strength chest press machine, for example, which isolates the chest muscles and will allow you to focus on squeezing and contracting the muscles with greater intensity.

 The best way to build muscle is to use free weights for most of your workout and then finish off using machines.
 Beginning your workout with compound movements using free weights, such as squats or deadlifts, may lead to greater muscle activation and increased strength gains compared to starting with isolation exercises using machines.
 This is because compound movements engage multiple muscle groups and require more overall effort, leading to a greater metabolic response and muscle growth.